Abisart HCTZ (Irbesartan And Hydrochlorothiazide)

 Frequently Asked Questions

-The full blood pressure lowering effect should be reached 6 to 8 weeks after beginning treatment.
+The full blood pressure lowering effect should be reached within 6 to 8 weeks of starting treatment.

 Important Disclaimer